 The final version of Albaro Display follows all calligraphic principles.

-I started creating new characters by sketching their designs with the nib pen.
-It took me about three months to refine the shapes and go through the feedback loop from pen sketch to digital adjustments.
+It took about three months to refine the shapes and go through the feedback loop from pen sketch to digital adjustments.

 Crafting the design for each character with the pen...

-After that, I focused on fine-tuning the details and making sure the vectors interacted well, aiming for consistency.
-This method made sure that all the shapes worked well together, resulting in a cohesive font.
+After that, I focused on refining the details and ensuring the vectors worked well together, aiming for consistency.

 Sinfonietta